Angular vs React 2026: Complete Framework Guide

 2. Micro-frontends: Run both frameworks in different parts of the application

 Plan 3-6 months for medium-sized applications.
-Consider whether migration provides enough value versus improving the existing codebase.

 The Contrarian Take